“the cold never bothered me, anyway.”

-We are in Phase 3 of our reopening.
+We are still in Phase 3 of our reopening.

 Trails and restrooms are open.
 The picnic shelters are open and available for reservations; please observe the maximum outdoor gathering limit of 50 people.